-Learning Outcomes Characteristics of a University of At the end of the course, the successful student will know and be Windsor Graduate able to: The University of Windsor graduate will have the ability to demonstrate: Recognize and define key concepts and developmental milestones in child development A. the acquisition, application and integration of knowledge Evaluate the suitability, relevance, accuracy, and credibility of informational sources (Also applies to D.) B. research skills, including the ability to define problems and access, retrieve and evaluate information (information literacy) Analyze and critically evaluate empirical findings related to child development and their implications for real life situations (Also applies to A.) C. critical thinking and problem-solving skills Integrate cultural and contextual knowledge in addressing issues related to child development (Also applies to A.) D. literacy and numeracy skills E. responsible behaviour to self, others and society F. interpersonal and communications skills Facilitate group discussions effectively (Also applies to F.) G. teamwork, and personal and group leadership skills H. creativity and aesthetic appreciation I. the ability and desire for continuous learning
+Learning Outcomes At the end of the course, the successful student will know and be able to: Characteristics of a University of Windsor Graduate The University of Windsor graduate will have the ability to demonstrate: Recognize and define key concepts and developmental milestones in child development A. the acquisition, application and integration of knowledge Evaluate the suitability, relevance, accuracy, and credibility of informational sources (Also applies to D.) B. research skills, including the ability to define problems and access, retrieve and evaluate information (information literacy) Analyze and critically evaluate empirical findings related to child development and their implications for real life situations (Also applies to A.) C. critical thinking and problem-solving skills Integrate cultural and contextual knowledge in addressing issues related to child development (Also applies to A.) D. literacy and numeracy skills E. responsible behaviour to self, others and society F. interpersonal and communications skills Facilitate group discussions effectively (Also applies to F.) G. teamwork, and personal and group leadership skills H. creativity and aesthetic appreciation I. the ability and desire for continuous learning